Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Principle 2: Low-Glycemic Index and Low-to-Intermediate-Glycemic Load (or the Concept of Slow Carbs)

-The second principle of the MHD is that all of our meals should be low-glycemic.
+The second principle of the HD is that all of our meals should be low-glycemic.
 Many of my patients are familiar with this term but what does it actually mean?
 To understand glycemic index and glycemic load, we need to first quickly review the biochemistry of carbohydrates.

 Starches: The two main versions of dietary starch are amylose and amylopectin.
 Amylose, a single-chain starch, is hard to break down into sugar while amylopectin, a branched-chain starch, is much more easily digestible.
 We’ll get into this in a little bit more detail later on but for now, let’s just make a note that foods high in amylose are generally referred to as indigestible or resistant starches.
 And, as with fiber, resistant starches are slow carbs.
 By contrast, foods high in amylopectin are generally referred to as rapidly digestible starches, and rapidly digestible starches are fast carbs.

-Fiber: Fiber is also classified as a complex carb even though it does not contain sugar and is, therefore, not a starch.
+Fiber: Fiber is classified as a complex carb even though it does not contain sugar molecules and is, therefore, not a starch.
 Our bodies cannot digest or absorb fiber, so eating foods high in fiber generally results in an even slower and smaller rise in blood sugar compared to foods high in resistant starch.

-Okay, with that basic understanding of the biochemistry of carbs under our belts, let’s now turn our attention to the second principle of the MHD: eat foods with low glycemic index and low to intermediate glycemic load (AKA slow carbs).
+Okay, with that very basic but important understanding of the biochemistry of carbs under our belts, let’s now turn our attention to the first two principles of the HD:

 The Glycemic index (GI) of a food is a measure of how quickly blood sugar (glucose) goes up after eating a serving of it.
-Foods and drinks that are high in simple carbs and rapidly digestible starches, such as whole wheat toast, cause blood glucose to shoot up quickly (i.e. they have a high GI).
-By contrast, foods rich in fiber and resistant starches, such as beans, cause a comparatively small and slow rise in blood sugar (i.e. they have a low GI).
-High-GI foods are fast carbs, intermediate-GI foods are intermediate carbs, and low-GI foods are slow carbs.
+Foods and drinks that are high in simple carbs and rapidly digestible starch such as bread, chips, tortillas, and most baked goods (including things like gluten-free and whole wheat bread), cause blood glucose to shoot up quickly.
+That means they have a high GI.
+By contrast, foods rich in fiber and resistant starch, such as beans, farro, and black rice cause a comparatively small and slow rise in blood sugar (i.e. they have a low GI).

 GI is measured on a scale from 0 - 100 with glucose as the reference standard (the GI of glucose = 100).
 The system of GI classification is as follows: